 While the world hoped that the pandemic would end sooner rather than later, the latter proved to be true, and the economic crisis continued to loom.

-In other words, the threshold limit is now lifted, and the scheme extends to businesses with an aggregated turnover of less than $5 billion.
+In other words, the threshold limit was lifted, and the scheme extended to businesses with an aggregated turnover of less than $5 billion.
+This included capital assets, with no limit on the number a business could acquire, provided they met the eligibility criteria.

-Likewise, business owners could deduct the full cost of improvements to these assets or their existing eligible depreciating assets made during this period.
+Likewise, business owners could deduct the full cost of improvements to these assets or their existing eligible depreciating assets made during this period, emphasising the need to meet the installation deadlines to benefit from accelerated tax deductions.

 And unlike with the instant asset write-off incentive, a business owner could choose to ‘opt-out’ of Temporary Full Expensing for an income year on an asset-by-asset basis and claim a deduction using other depreciation rules.